Buddhism in Myanmar: Politics

 The Shwedagon Pagoda has been an important venue for large public meetings where both Aung San and his daughter Aung San Suu Kyi made their famous speeches.
 During the second university strike of 1936, students camped out on the Shwedagon terraces.
 Pro-democracy leaders, especially Suu Kyi, have consistently appealed to Buddhist values in their struggle for democracy.

-One of the most recent wave of protests where Buddhist monks participated in large numbers was the Saffron Revolution of 2007.
+One of the most recent waves of protests in which Buddhist monks participated in large numbers was the Saffron Revolution of 2007.
 The military junta cracked down harshly and imprisoned thousands of monks, while leaving many others dead.

 In November 2008, U Gambira, a leader of the All Burma Monks' Alliance, was sentenced to 68 years in prison, at least 12 years of which will be hard labour; other charges against him are still pending.
 In early 2009, his sentence was reduced to 63 years.
 His sentence was protested by Human Rights Watch, and Amnesty International considers him a prisoner of conscience.
 Both groups called for his immediate release.
 Gambira was released during a mass pardon of prisoners on 13 January 2012 as part of the 2011–2012 Burmese political reforms.
 He ceased to be a monk in April 2012, stating that he had been unable to find a monastery to join due to his status as a former prisoner.
 He was re-arrested at least three times in 2012, and as of 11 December 2012, was released on bail.

-Demography
+Demographics

 Buddhism is practiced by approximately 90% of the country.
 According to Burmese census data dating back to 1891, between 84% and 90% of the population have practiced Buddhism.

 State Religion Day

-The Buddhist nationalists mark the Full Moon Day of Wagaung as "State Religion Day" (နိုင်ငံတော်ဘာသာနေ့), as commemoration of the enactments of the "1961 Act of the Third Amendment of the Constitution" on the Full Moon Day of Wagaung of 1323 ME (26 August 1961 CE).
+Although Buddhism has not been the official state religion of Myanmar since the 1962 military coup, Buddhist nationalists mark the Full Moon Day of Wagaung as "State Religion Day" (နိုင်ငံတော်ဘာသာနေ့), as commemoration of the enactments of the "1961 Act of the Third Amendment of the Constitution" on the Full Moon Day of Wagaung of 1323 ME (26 August 1961 CE).

 In 2015, The Association for Protection of Race and Religion (Ma Ba Tha) requested the government to officially celebrate the State Religion Day.

 Recent celebration is the 60th anniversary of the State Religion Day on 26 August 2021, led by the Young Men's Buddhist Association (YMBA), and include the hoisting of Sasana flags in homes and posting the flag photos on social media.
-On 22 August 2021, Kayin State Government led by Chief Minister U Saw Myint Oo attended one of the meriting ceremonies commemorating the 60th anniversary of the State Religion Day..
+On 22 August 2021, Kayin State Government led by Chief Minister U Saw Myint Oo attended one of the meriting ceremonies commemorating the 60th anniversary of the State Religion Day.
+The observance is symbolic, commemorating the 1961 establishment of Buddhism as the state religion, although Myanmar has not had an official state religion since the 1962 military coup, and the current 2008 Constitution recognizes only the "special position" of Theravada Buddhism.